 How much time should I spend at Head-Smashed-In Buffalo Jump?

-Allow at least two hours to explore Head-Smashed-In to learn about these early people and how the buffalo was central to their way of life.
+Allow at least two hours to explore Head-Smashed-In Buffalo Jump to learn about these early people and how the bison was central to their way of life.

 How far is Head-Smashed-In Buffalo Jump from Calgary?